lah7/gtk3-classic/README.md

 * Annoying single-click "feature" in file list is disabled.
 You always have to double-click to choose file from list.
 * Typeahead feature is restored.
 Recursive file search will not be ran when you start typing.
+* Current working directory is opened by default instead of section with recently used files.
 * "Other locations" button is removed from places sidebar.
 All mounted devices and drives are accessible directly.
 * File system button in places sidebar is labeled as "File System" instead of "Computer".
 * Trash and XDG user directories (like Pictures, Downloads, Documents) are removed from places sidebar.
 They can be added as bookmarks.